Skip to main content

 What Could Be Better

-• Single-phase 120V output only — not suitable for well pumps, electric dryers, or other 240V appliances
+• Single-phase 120V output only — cannot run a well pump, electric dryer, or central AC

 The Verdict